 To be convicted under §459.5 in California, the Prosecution must prove the following two elements, beyond a reasonable doubt, to the jury:

 - You entered a commercial location during the course of ordinary business hours; and

 - You intended to commit theft of an item that is valued at less than $950.

 Since the Prosecution has to prove each element beyond a reasonable doubt, it is important to have a comprehensive understanding of each of the elements.
-The attorneys at Orange County Criminal Attorney have ample experience representing criminal defendants against a wide range of criminal charges.
+The attorneys at Orange County Criminal Attorney Law Firm have ample experience representing criminal defendants against a wide range of criminal charges.
 This includes criminal charges for shoplifting.
 Using their understanding of the law and the legal process, your OCCA attorney will fight to obtain a positive outcome to your case.

 As clarified above, in order to be convicted on a shoplifting charge the Defendant must have entered a commercial location, during the course of regular business hours.
 California law defines the act of “entering” as any portion of an individual’s body crossing the threshold into the establishment.
 As an example, it would be enough to maintain a conviction for shoplifting if an individual walked by an open window of a store, and reached in with the intent to grab something worth less than $950.
 Any portion of a person’s body that enters a commercial location, paired with a present intent to commit theft will satisfy the elements of shoplifting.